A reflection by Scott Wright, Pax Christi USA Ambassador of Peace

 Gospel nonviolence is that arc that bends toward justice, sustains all life, plants in our hearts a dream for peace, and calls forth from every one of us that generosity of spirit and courage to love as we walk together, creating the Beloved Community as we go: companions on the journey, risen in the Spirit.

 Jesus appeared to the disciples as risen, but his wounds were fresh.
 We still live in a crucified world among crucified peoples.
 But crucifixion is not the end of the story.
-At the end of the 12-year war in El Salvador, I remember being present as Jon Sobrino, SJ, spoke these words in the chapel where his Jesuit brothers had been murdered and where they were buried.
-He said: “Wherever great suffering and great love converge, we are standing on Holy Ground.”
+At the end of the 12-year war in El Salvador, I remember being present as Jon Sobrino, SJ, speaking in the chapel where his Jesuit brothers were buried, said: “Wherever great suffering and great love converge, we are standing on Holy Ground.”

 Now that we have celebrated Pentecost, let us go forth with passion for justice, always, and with a dream for peace in our hearts, as we continue the journey and renew our commitment to Gospel nonviolence: “Come Holy Spirit, set our hearts on fire, and renew the face of the earth.”